hfuss/e2e-encryption-openshift/ARTICLE.md

 OpenShift will then make a [`kubernetes.io/tls`]() type `Secret` called `my-component-v1`, and it will contain the key and cert in PEM format.
-We will discuss ways you can have your application `Pod`'s consume this `Secret` in the next article.
+We will discuss ways you can have your Spring Boot application consume this `Secret` in the next article.

-But so, putting this altogether our setup now looks like:
+Putting this altogether our setup now looks like:

 ```
 ---